Eltham Orchestra

 Open Cellars of Nillumbik

-Visit any or all of the family-owned wineries in Nillumbik, each with an individual style, where the grapes are hand-picked and hand-crushed by family and friends in the traditional style, with wines developed on site.
+Visit any or all of the family-owned wineries in Nillumbik.
 This is a chance to sample wines at wineries not always open to the public.
 You will also find food to complement the wine, as well as live music and artworks from local artists at some venues.
 There is no entry fee, or tasting fee, at any of the venues.

-The participating wineries usually include: Buttermans Track, Easthill Estate, Hildebrand Ridge Organic Vineyard, Kings of Kangaroo Ground, Nillumbik Estate, Panton Hill Vineyard & Winery, Punch Wines, Shaws Road Winery, Swipers Gully Vineyard, Watson’s Creek Wines, Wedgetail Estate and Yarrambat Estate Vineyard.
+The participating wineries usually include: Buttermans Track, Easthill Estate, Hildebrand Ridge Organic Vineyard, Kings of Kangaroo Ground, Nillumbik Estate, Oscar Hermann Wines, Panton Hill Vineyard & Winery, Punch Wines, Shaws Road Winery, Swipers Gully Vineyard, Watson’s Creek Wines, Wedgetail Estate and Yarrambat Estate Vineyard.

 Incredible Edible Eltham – Winter vegetable planting workshop